This week The Dawn Project launches its latest advertising campaign to highlight the dangers of Tesla’s Full Self-Driving software.

 Our Tesla Model 3, equipped with the latest version of Full Self-Driving Beta software (10.12.2) repeatedly struck the mannequin in a manner that would be fatal to an actual child.
 The software is a demonstrable danger to human life and must be removed from the market immediately.

-The Dawn Project conducted a professional test of Tesla’s Full Service-Driving Technology on June 21, 2022, at Willow Springs International Raceway in Rosamond, California.
+The Dawn Project conducted a professional test of Tesla’s Full Self-Driving Technology on June 21, 2022, at Willow Springs International Raceway in Rosamond, California.